Geneva, October 2, 2017

-Mr. Gurry underlined the importance of innovation which âlies at the heart of the mission of intellectual propertyâ & is central to the countriesâ economic & industrial strategies.Â The fundamental importance of innovation has also been recognized in the wider globe economic agenda as reflected in the Sustainable Development Goals (SDGs), he said.
+Mr. Gurry underlined the importance of innovation which âlies at the heart of the mission of intellectual propertyâ and is central to the countriesâ economic & industrial strategies.Â The fundamental importance of innovation has also been recognized in the wider global economic agenda as reflected in the Sustainable Development Goals (SDGs), he said.

 âWe shall move to address these demands from Member States in a more systematic approach within the Secretariat to the judicial administration of IP,â he said.

 Mr. Gurry also said WIPO should begin tentative engagement with âthe rapidly developing area of big data, the Internet of Things & artificial intelligence.â

 âThe area has enormous implications & a multiplicity of dimensions, many of which lie well beyond the focus of intellectual property, and considerable care will need to be exercised to ensure that we do not stray far from the mandate of the Organization.â

 âA different side of the coin is the impact of the classical IP system on big data & artificial intelligence,â he said. âIn particular, how is the IP system performing in this area in the discharge of its basic mission of encouraging and diffusing innovation?Â There are many questions here & our knowledge base is only just developing.â

 The Director General also presented a written report to the WIPO Assemblies.